-Having considered the report of the Committee on the Peaceful Uses of Outer Space on the work of its sixtieth session,
+Having considered the report of the Committee on the Peaceful Uses of Outer Space on the work of its sixty-first session,

-- 1. Endorses the report of the Committee on the Peaceful Uses of Outer Space on the work of its sixtieth session; - 2.
-Agrees that the Committee, at its sixty-first session, should consider the substantive items recommended at its sixtieth session, 6 taking into account the concerns of all countries, in particular those of developing countries;
+- 1. Endorses the report of the Committee on the Peaceful Uses of Outer Space on the work of its sixty-first session; - 2.
+Agrees that the Committee, at its sixty-second session, should consider the substantive items and convene the working group recommended at its sixty-first session, including holding intersessional consultations as necessary, taking into account the concerns of all countries, in particular those of developing countries;